breachintelligence/otter-registry/README.md

 * validates expected behavior of each resource endpoint
 * ensure CRUD operations against each resource work as expected
+* ensure paging on the resources `GET` method works as expected

+## GOAL

+Provide a deliverable that can be used against a local dev version of this repository to verify any functionality in-scope breaking changes made by the evaluator are found by the testing suite.

 ## Resources
 There are two main resources `Otters` and `Habitats`.
 There is a many to one relationship with Otters to Habitats.